-timing of the MSLP minimum and relative vorticity (and wind speed) maxima).
-The composites were generated by first setting up a rectangular grid centred on the equator.
-This grid was then rotated to the centre of each matched or unmatched Arctic cyclone at the time required (e.g., its time of maximum intensity) and orientated relative to the direction of the movement of that cyclone so that all cyclones are orientated in the same direction relative to their motion.
-Data were then sampled to the grid and finally averaged over the cyclones to produce the composites.
-The number of cyclones for compositing was chosen as a compromise between choosing too few cyclones, such that the composite fields plotted may not be representative, and too many, such that cyclone features may be smeared out by large differences between the most and least intense systems.

-The tilt structure of the composite cyclones, defined by the vertical structure of ξ maxima on selected pressure levels, was calculated based on the method used in Bengtsson et al. (2009).
-The tilt for each of the 200 matched (or unmatched) cyclones was calculated recursively by identifying the maxima at each level using the maxima at the previous level as a starting point

-275 for the search.
+- 220 Arctic cyclone and orientated relative to the direction of cyclone movement so that all cyclones are orientated in the same direction relative to their motion.
+Data were then sampled to the grid and finally averaged over the cyclones.
+The number of cyclones for compositing was chosen as a compromise between choosing too few cyclones, such that the composite fields plotted may not be representative, and too many, such that cyclone features may be smeared out by large differences between the most and least intense systems. - 225 The tilt structure of the composite cyclones, defined by the vertical structure of ξ maxima on selected pressure levels, was calculated based on the method used in Bengtsson et al. (2009).
+The tilt for each of the 200 matched (or unmatched) cyclones was calculated recursively by identifying the maxima at each level using the maxima at the previous level as a starting point for the search.
 The search was performed starting at 900 hPa (the bottom of the profile) in the filtered data and continuing until 50 hPa, using a search radius of 3° (though similar results were obtained using a search radius of 5° (not shown)).
 A steepest ascent and B-spline interpolation method was used to determine the maxima.
 These maxima were then projected onto the cyclone motion direction so that the tilt was relative to this direction (in spherical geometry) and the position relative to the 850 hPa centre (the level at which the cyclone motion direction is defined) determined as a geodesic angle.
-The tilts were

-- 280 then adjusted to be relative to the 900 hPa location.
+The tilts were then adjusted to be relative to the 900 hPa location.
 Finally, the radii were averaged at each level over the set of matched (or unmatched) cyclones relative to the time of maximum growth rate to yield the three-dimensional composite structure.
 Note that occasionally a sufficiently close ξ maximum could not be found at a level; this becomes more likely at higher levels.
 The composite tilt structure was calculated from two days before to two days after the time of maximum growth rate.
-While each cyclone must exist from at least two days before the time of its maximum growth rate due to the criteria for selection of the - 285 matched and unmatched cyclones described above, there is no requirement for their existence after this time.
-Hence, a small number of cyclones do not have identified tracks for the full two days after their time of maximum growth rate.
+While each cyclone must exist from at least two days before the time of its maximum growth rate due to the criteria for selection of the matched and unmatched cyclones described above, there is no requirement for their existence after this time.
+Hence, a small number of cyclones do not have identified tracks for the full two days after their time of maximum intensity.

-3 Results
+240 3 Results